jingliangwei/blog/docs/hw/observational_astro/work2.md

    \sigma_{g\text{-}r}=\sqrt{\sigma_g^2+\sigma_r^2}
    $$

+7. identify if the star is belong to the clusters

+   - using parallax(distance) and proper motion

-more questions: in step 6, the interstellar extinction and reddening are waitted to consider.
+more questions: the interstellar extinction and reddening are waitted to consider.

+the isochrone.

 ## process